-The boy in the film is director/writer Joe Swanberg's real son.
+The boy in the film is co-Writer and Director Joe Swanberg's son.
 See more »

 About 12:44 into the movie, Lee drives off in a gray Toyota Corolla.
 The model year is in the 2009-2013 range.
 But at 13:09 when she is pulling into a driveway, she is now driving a 2014-2016 gray Toyota Corolla.
 See more »

 I hadn't seen any other Joe Swanberg as pre-requisites but if I knew the delights Digging For Fire had in store for me I would have certainly done my research.
 However, that would have been some undertaking.
 He's one of the decade's most productive filmmakers, directing (as well as pulling his weight in all the other roles) a dozen films this decade, half of which in 2011 alone.
 While he barely gets towards the 80 minute mark and so does Digging For Fire, his mumblecore roots are growing in ambition into something else, a more cinematic mumblecore perhaps.
 With an all-star cast, wonderful score and attractive widescreen photography, it reflects that Los Angeles glisten that allures so many.
 But even with this shine, it relishes in an uncontrolled improvisational style which is its blessing and its curse.
 On one hand it feels more natural, slice-of-life and the chemistry between the actors glows, but then there's a real lack of structure within each scene and the themes aren't fully fleshed out, instead letting the film be deliberately limited.